-You can also checkout our COVID-19 Meeting Resources page for tips and guides for holding electronic board meetings, town halls, and (coming soon) alternate ways to hold a members’ meeting or AGM.
+You can also check out our COVID-19 Meeting Resources page for tips and guides for holding electronic board meetings, town halls, and alternate ways to hold a members’ meeting or AGM.

-In scheduling an electronic meeting, CHF Canada co-op services recommends dealing with high priority agenda items and limiting meetings to no more than one hour in length.
-During the pandemic, it would be a good idea for the board to schedule short weekly or bi-weekly electronic meetings to discuss urgent issues.
+CHF Canada recommends dealing with high priority agenda items and limiting meetings to no more than one hour in length.
+During the pandemic, it would be a good idea for the board to schedule short weekly or bi-weekly meetings to discuss urgent issues.

 Don't miss out on the latest co-op news, success stories, and helpful resources for your co-op.